Bridgwater

 Bridgwater is a historic market town and civil parish in Somerset, England.
-The town had a population of 41,276 at the 2021 census.
-Bridgwater is at the edge of the Somerset Levels, in level and well-wooded country.
-The town lies along both sides of the River Parrett; it has been a major inland port and trading centre since the industrial revolution.
-Most of its industrial bases still stand today.
-Its larger neighbour, Taunton, is linked to Bridgwater via a canal, the M5 motorway and the Bristol–Exeter railway line.
+It lies on the River Parrett at the edge of the Somerset Levels.
+The parish had a population of 38,310, at the time of the 2021 census, while the wider built-up area had a population of 47,860.
+The town plays host to an annual carnival in November, the largest of the Somerset carnivals.

+A town was already established here by the time of the Domesday Book, great survey.
+It first became a borough and a castle was built in 1200, although the castle was destroyed after the English Civil War.
+The town had a politically radical tendency and the Battle of Sedgemoor was fought nearby in 1685, ending the Monmouth Rebellion.

-Historically, the town had a politically radical tendency.
-The Battle of Sedgemoor, where the Monmouth Rebellion was finally crushed in 1685, was fought nearby.
-Notable buildings include the Church of St Mary and Blake Museum, which is a largely restored house in Blake Street and was the birthplace of Admiral Blake in 1598.
-The town has an arts centre and plays host to the annual Bridgwater Guy Fawkes Carnival.
+At one time it was the largest port in Somerset.
+It developed as an industrial centre with brick and tile works, ship building and railway engineering.
+Its many notable buildings include the Church of St Mary, which played a part in the Battle of Sedgemoor, and the Blake Museum, which was the birthplace of Admiral Blake in 1598.

-Toponymy
+History

 It is thought that the town was originally called Brigg, meaning quay.
 It has been argued that the name may instead come from the Old English brycg (gang plank) or Old Norse bryggja (quay), though this idea has been opposed on etymological grounds.
 In the Domesday Book the town is listed as Brugie, while Brugia was also used.
 After the Norman invasion the land was given to Walter of Douai, hence becoming known variously as Burgh-Walter, Brugg-Walter and Brigg-Walter, eventually corrupted to Bridgwater.
 An alternative version is that it derives from "Bridge of Walter" (i.e. Walter's Bridge).